stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-I didn't turn-- Let's do that all again.
+I didn't turn on the-- Yeah, let's do that all again.

 #### BEN